hal909/trustrelay/README.md

 ### Reserve Mechanism

 Interacting with defi smart contracts can become very expensive.
-Therefore, a gas saving mechanism was implemented to allow cheap enables, disables, and transfers with TrueReward enabled accounts.
+Therefore, a gas saving mechanism was implemented to allow cheap opt-ins, opt-outs, and transfers for TrueReward enabled accounts.
+This mechanism is part of the TrueUSD smart contract, and is intended to facilitate low gas transfers, opt-ins, and opt-outs.

+#### How the Reserve Works

+The RESERVE address is a special address which nobody holds the private key to.
+Rather than using transfer(), the TrueUSD contract simply updates the balance of the reserve TUSD and rToken balances.
+The rToken balances of this contract are managed by the TokenController contract

+The reserve works by using a RESERVE address can holds balances of both rewardTokens and TrueUSD.
+This is a unique address which is managed internally by TrustToken to keep transfers cheap by sponsoring internal contract swaps between rewardToken and TUSD balances.
+There must always be enough liquidity in the reserve to sponsor swaps, otherwise rTokens must directly call the financial opportunity to exchange rTokens and TUSD.

 ## Financial Opportunity